Frequently Asked Questions

 How much does it cost to live at Ingleside Communities?
 The cost to live at our facilities varies so please call us.
 Each of our three living options have varying levels of care.
 Our Admissions and Administrative staff will help you understand your options prior to move-in.
 There are limitations depending on your care needs, however we do accept Medicare, Medicaid, HMOs, Medicare replacements, long-term insurance and private pay.

 What is Alzheimer's Disease?
-Alzheimer's Disease is the most common form of Dementia.
+Alzheimer's Disease is the most common form of dementia.
 It causes memory loss and causes issues with behavior.
-According to the Alzheimer's Association, it accounts for 60 to 80 percent of dementia cases.
-To learn more Click Here.
+According to the Alzheimer's Association, it accounts for 60-80% of dementia cases.
+To learn more Click here.

 What are my options for dining?
 At all of our facilities, we emphasize choice.
 We offer 3 unique entrees featured at each of our daily meals, plus offer an “alternative menu” for for those with a difference preference.
 Snacks are available anytime to residents at our skilled nursing facility.